“Excellent food and a warm welcome at this stylish yet traditional West Country pub-with-rooms”

 - Horse riding

 - Shopping / markets

 Children are welcome though there's nothing for them here.
-There are baby cots to borrow, and Room 5 can fit 2 extra beds for children in a small adjoining room.
+There's a Family Room with bunk beds, and Room 5 (a Large ensuite) can fit 2 extra beds for children.
+Baby cots are available to borrow.

 Babies (0-1 years)